geudde/attic-chest/pages/04.season-3/06.meeting-34/02.sunrise/docs.md

 Press heavy on affection’s tender breast
 That rob the day of joy, and night of rest.
 The captive o’er its walls its progress eyes,
-And at th’obstructed sunbeam mournful sighs,
+And at th’ obstructed sunbeam mournful sighs,
 The mind associates many a fond idea
 That sun perhaps in distant climes may cheer,
 T’abode of all that claims a father’s tear